tfranke0814/storyblok-cnc-hackathon/README.md

 # storyblok-cnc-hackathon
-This is our project submission for the Storyblok x Code and Coffee Hackathon 2025 https://storyblok-code-coffee.devpost.com/
+This is our project submission for the Storyblok x Code and Coffee Hackathon 2025

+**Link to hackathon page:** https://storyblok-code-coffee.devpost.com/